Real news. Real stories. Real voices.

 As such, Las Vegas’ cinematic presence is less common in serious, more high-minded films.
 Until recently.

 Out in theaters now is Anora, the Palme d’Or winner at this year’s Cannes Film Festival and a frontrunner for Best Picture at the upcoming Academy Awards.
-The film features two interludes where the main characters escapes -- and begrudgingly return -- to the city thanks to a regrettable episode -- a frequent trope of films that incorporate Las Vegas.
+The film features two interludes where the main characters escape -- and begrudgingly return -- to the city thanks to a regrettable episode -- a frequent trope of films that incorporate Las Vegas.

 But filmmaker Sean Baker is anything but stereotypical in his depiction of characters like the title lead, herself a working-class sex worker.
 That said, “It's a fascinating story about the kind of people that don't often get to have layers to their stories, and I think that applies, too, as we're talking about the superficiality of movies about Vegas,” said Bell.
 “These are the layers that we don't always get in movies about Vegas.”

-Due out in January is The Last Showgirl, by filmmaker Gia Coppola, featuring Pamala Anderson as the longtime performer of a Strip production that’s forced to consider a new life for herself.
+Due out in January is The Last Showgirl, by filmmaker Gia Coppola, featuring Pamala Anderson as the longtime performer of a Strip production who’s forced to consider a new life for herself.
 The movie — a rare film that centers an actual showgirl — also hones in on the working class of Las Vegas.

 “It is great to see the consideration for people who keep this city running, people in shows, whether they're showgirls or other performers, and they go to work every day and it's grueling,” said Bell.